tionis/90-deg-rotator/.vscode/README.md

-# VS Code Configuration for NinetyDegreeRotator
+# VS Code Configuration for ImageRotator

 This directory contains VS Code-specific configuration files to streamline development and deployment of the maubot plugin.